The Second Great War:

 The original vision of the Second Great War posited an approach to technology little different from that of the actual 1940, since we were re-using pieces either already printed (Royal Netherlands Navy, The Habsburg Fleet) or already laid out (The Kaiser’s Navy) that cleaved very close to the standard Second World War at Sea pieces.
 Many of the aircraft types, for example, were identical to those from other games.

 We added aircraft-carrying zeppelins to the three earlier books, but that wasn’t enough for me; I wanted to take the setting even more into a dieselpunk direction, for a couple of reasons.
 First off, aircraft-carrying zeppelins, like autogyros and helicopters, are simply cool.
-Next, I didn’t want the Second Great War books/games to simply be copies of the standard historical Second World War at Sea games with different-colored pieces: an alternative-history game should do something weird, fun and cool.
+Next, I didn’t want the Second Great War books/games to just be copies of the standard historical Second World War at Sea games with different-colored pieces: an alternative-history game should do something weird, fun and cool.
 Finally, we have our Long War setting (the one with Plan Z) with all sorts of advanced ships and science (like early jets and missiles) and I wanted the two alternative histories to be clearly distinct from one another.

 Beyond that, I also want Second Great War at Sea to emphasize battleship combat.
 Fixed-wing aircraft are mostly useful for short-range scouting and airships for longer-range missions.
 Helicopters and autogyros are excellent anti-submarine warfare platforms.
 But the great battleships are unlikely to be done in by swarms of enemy bombers as happened to Prince of Wales and Musashi.